Friday, May 20, 2016

 Margaret cared for the orphans and poor, often pillaging her husband’s gold to aid them.
 This amused, but did not anger, him.
 He even joined her in ministering to the less fortunate.
 Margaret was a loving mother and a devoted wife all the days of her life.
 I like to think their unlikely match was one made in Heaven.
 Margaret, I have no doubt, would agree.

-I did hundreds of hours of research for Rebel Warrior, many hours devoted to understanding Margaret and Malcolm so I could properly set my characters in the royal court.
+I did hundreds of hours of research for The Refuge (the stand alone version of Rebel Warrior).
+Many of those hours were devoted to understanding Margaret and Malcolm so I could properly set my characters in their royal court.
 I hope you enjoy meeting them!

 “Master storytelling transports you to medieval Scotland!”